A7med23/obsidian-sync/MTG/deck building/Building me own deck tips.md

 5) Am I able to protect my gameplan?
 (Add more protection

 Undo inversion
-^ add this card to the deck
+^ add this card to the deck im working on rn